curl/everything-curl/usingcurl/proxies/env.md

 An incoming request to a HTTP server using a request header like `Proxy: yada` will therefore create the environment variable `HTTP_PROXY` set to contain `yada` before the CGI script is started.
-If that CGI script runs curl...
+If that CGI script runs curl…

 Accepting the upper case version of this environment variable has been the source for many security problems in lots of software through times.